sugimotot/btsdoc-portal/developers/4_wallet/cli_wallet.md

     /programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090

-Depending on the actual chain that you want to connect to your may need to specifiy –chain-id.
+Depending on the actual chain that you want to connect to your may need to specify –chain-id.

 ### Opening Remote Procedure Calls (RPC) Port